How Does a Spendthrift Trust Work?

 While you have full control and access to all your revocable living Trust assets during your life, on your death, your Beneficiaries do not have such access or control over their inheritance that is coming from your Trust.

-Placing spendthrift and asset protection provisions in your Trust protects your Beneficiaries from themselves by shielding their inheritance from your Beneficiaries’ creditors.
+Placing spendthrift and asset protection provisions in your Trust protects your Beneficiaries from themselves by shielding their inheritance from your Beneficiaries' own creditors.
 Such Trusts can be set up for the lifetime benefit of the Beneficiary, and upon the Beneficiary's death, can be set to distribute to others.

-The Trustee exercises full discretion as to when, how, and how much the Beneficiary is to receive.
-If you are interested in protecting your Beneficiaries or would like to learn more about spendthrift Trusts, we encourage you to reach out to our firm.
+The Trustee exercises full discretion as to when, how, and how much to distribute to the Spendthirft Trust Beneficiary.
+If you are interested in protecting your Beneficiaries or would like to learn more about Spendthrift Trusts, we encourage you to reach out to our firm.

-A spendthrift Trust is somewhat different than other types of Trusts, in that an independent Trustee is granted authority on how and when to grant benefits to the Beneficiary, as well as the amount(s) the Beneficiary will receive.
-Trusts are only treated as spendthrift Trusts if they include a spendthrift provision or clause designating them so.
+A spendthrift Trust is somewhat different than other types of Trusts, in that an independent Trustee is granted authority on how and when to grant benefits to the named Beneficiary, as well as what amount(s) the Beneficiary will receive.
+The Beneficiary has no discretion as to how and when they receive distributions from such trust.

-It is important to note, however, that once assets or funds have been distributed by the Trustee to the Beneficiary, they are no longer protected from the Beneficiary’s creditors; only assets/funds held within the Trust are protected.
+It is important to note, however, that once assets or funds have been distributed by the Trustee to the Beneficiary, they are no longer protected; only assets/funds held within the Trust are protected.